moddio/moddio-docs/scripting-reference/actions/giveNewItemToUnit.md

 Gives the specified item to the provided unit.
-The item will have the default item qualities that the item has.
+The item will have the default properties of the item type.